An explicit formula for the extended Gross-Keating datum of a quadratic form

 \section{Abstract}

-The Gross-Keating invariant is a key ingredient to compare the arithmetic intersection number on orthogonal Shimura varieties with the central derivative of the Fourier coefficients of the Siegel-Eisenstein series in the context of Kudla's program.

-In this paper, we give a formula for obtaining the Gross-Keating invariant and the extended GK (=Gross-Keating) datum defined over any finite extension of $\mathbb{Z}_p$ (for $p>2$) and over any finite unramified extension of $\ZZ_2$.
+In this paper, we give a formula for the extended Gross-Keating datum of a quadratic form defined over a finite extension of $\ZZ_p$ (for $p>2$) or a finite unramified extension of $\ZZ_2$.
 As an application, we describe an explicit formula for the Siegel series for $\ZZ_p$.
 We also present the details of algorithms implemented in a Mathematica package to compute the extended Gross-Keating datum and the Siegel series.